Dinah Marler: Storylines

 Soon after, in 2006, Dinah became increasingly insecure about Mallet's feelings for Harley, his ex-wife.
 It did not help that Mallet would frequently drop everything to help Harley who was distraught over the fact that Gus was missing.
 Despite being jealous, Dinah was determined to be a supportive friend to Harley.
 Later, Mallet shocked Dinah by asking her to move in with him.
 Still not secure, a wary Dinah asked if this was his way of telling Harley that he is tired of being her back-up guy.
 Mallet spoke from his heart, telling Dinah how much she meant to him.
-Dinah was moved and they made love.
+Dinah was moved and they had sex.
 The next day, Dinah and Mallet had a small dinner party where they announced the news.
 However, the occasion was marred when Mallet got a call from Harley and rushed out to help her.

 Mallet gave Dinah some horrible news—Ross's private plane lost contact shortly after take-off and crashed.
 It was discovered that Ross was traveling with his female assistant, Nicole Landers.
 Immediately suspecting her father was having an affair, Dinah ranted about him abandoning his wife and children to go to Washington DC.
 She was only silenced when Blake slapped her face and yelled at Dinah to not speak about her father that way.
 Dinah returned to make peace, stating that her half-siblings are all she had left of her father.
 Dinah begged Blake not to shut her out.
 Blake told her that what she said about her father was true, but they were never to speak about it again.

 Dinah and Mallet would eventually become engaged.
 Vanessa was certain that Dinah had finally grown up and met the man of her dreams, but Matt was extremely skeptical that this wedding was ever going to happen and made that abundantly clear to Vanessa, Dinah and Mallet.
 When Mallet pressed Matt about his negative attitude, Matt stated that Dinah was the most self-destructive person he had ever met.
 However, when an upset Dinah professed her love for Mallet and vowed that she would not mess this up, Matt apologized for letting the past color his feelings.
 Vanessa also apologized for pressuring her about the details but stated that she wanted the wedding to be perfect.
 Her choice of words got Dinah angry and she blurted out that her wedding would not be perfect, especially since her father could not walk her down the aisle.
 At that point, Matt surprised her by offering to do it, with Vanessa offering to hang on her other arm.
 But the wedding went on hold after Dinah, who had an argument with Mallet, supposedly set the Beacon ablaze and Mallet was seriously injured.